-Double-clicking an image Switch to View mode Opens the image in View mode when you double-click on it.
-Switch to Develop mode Opens the image in Develop mode when you double-click on it.
-Enter to Full Screen Displays the image in full screen.
-Select one of the following: Return to Manage mode when double-clicking in Full Screen: Double-clicking on an image when in Full Screen will return you to Manage mode.
+Manage mode options Double-clicking an Switch to Opens the image in View mode when you double-click on it.

+im a g e View mode View mode Enter to Full Displays the image in full screen.
+Select one of the following: Screen Return to Manage mode when double-clicking in Full Screen: Double-clicking on an image when in Full Screen will return you to Manage mode.
 Do nothing when double-clicking in Full Screen: Double-click is disabled when the image is in Full Screen.